 Day 1 of 4 Days Tokyo Itinerary

 Not many other places in the world are as vibrant, sloppy, and full of life as Shibuya.
-This is the place where you can see the teens with the latest trendy style – colorful hair, brightly dressed – all smiling and enjoying their life.
-Then, comes the Shibuya crossing which many think is the busiest pedestrian crossing in the world.
-Thousands of people across the street from all sorts of directions when the traffic light flips.
+This is the place where you can see the teens with the latest trendy style—colorful hair, brightly dressed—all smiling and enjoying their lives.
+Then comes the Shibuya crossing, which many think is the busiest pedestrian crossing in the world.
+Thousands of people cross the street from all sorts of directions when the traffic light flips.

 Book a walking tour in Shibuya and surroundings

 Meiji Jingu is the most popular shrine in Tokyo.
-It’s a Sinto shrine which means it enshrines one or more spirits.
-It is dedicated to the 122nd emperor and first monarch of modern Japan named Meiji and his wife Empress Shoken.
-This wonderful shrine was completed in 1920, which’s 100 years ago.
+It’s a Sinto shrine, which means it enshrines one or more spirits.
+It is dedicated to the 122nd emperor and first monarch of modern Japan, Meiji, and his wife, Empress Shoken.
+This wonderful shrine was completed in 1920, which is 100 years ago.

-You will reach the main complex of the shrine in 10 minutes of walk through a big wooden Torii gate.
-It also contains a lovely garden which is like a maze to navigate.
-It will be once in a lifetime experience for you if you could manage to visit the shrine on new year’s day.
+You will reach the main complex of the shrine in 10 minutes of walking through a big wooden Torii gate.
+It also contains a lovely garden, which is like a maze to navigate.
+It will be a once-in-a-lifetime experience for you if you can manage to visit the shrine on New Year’s Day.
 About three million people visit there to make sure that their year ahead is a good one.

-This shrine is located in a huge green forest of 170 acres area.
-The moment you will enter the complex, you will sense soothing tranquility.
+This shrine is located in a huge green forest spanning 170 acres.
+The moment you enter the complex, you will sense soothing tranquility.
 Even if you do not have any interest in visiting a shrine, you should visit here to spend time in the greeneries.
 The trees here were planted during the inauguration of the shrine.
 The number is estimated to be 100,000.